benax-rw/OpenCV-and-AI/README.md

 # OpenCV-and-AI

-anpr-01.py works for the following images as follows:
+anpr-01.py works for the following images as follows:<br>.
 1.jpeg [Wrong Data, Easy to correct]
 2.jpeg [Number plate not detected]
 3.jpeg [Number plate not detected]